Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Modular Calibration

-Our working example is used to illustrate biased calibration.
-With a slight modification to Eq.~\eqref{eqn:ub_datagen}, the computer model becomes a biased representation of the mean of the simulated field observations.
-In this example, computer model output is generated from

-while the observed data are still generated from Eq.~\eqref{eqn:ub_datagen}.
-Changing the exponent from $1/2$ to $1/3$ introduces a nearly linear bias over the domain of interest.
-The approximately linear bias is modeled with 2 basis functions representing a linear shift.
-An additional layer of complexity is added here by letting $g$ also be a calibration parameter.

-For the initial exploration, computer model data was generated over a number of random designs.
-For each of the designs, the observed data were generated with standardized $(C,g)$ drawn from a $Beta(2,2)$ distribution.
-Early results indicated that some of these random datasets resulted in multimodal posterior distributions for $\bm{\theta}$.
-In these situations, the emulator and discrepancy model trade-off to produce similar predictions for the observed data with very different $\bm{\theta},\sigma^2$.
-This non-identifiability is a known phenomena when a model bias is included \citep{calib_discrep_indentify}.
-This is not a problem in principle, but it is a difficulty for a simulation study where we would like to ensure posterior exploration.

-Ensuring thorough posterior exploration is a difficult undertaking that may require visual investigation of MCMC chains and/or running the chains significantly long such that we can be confident of convergence for these data.
-Visual checking is not feasible over many random designs, and in examining a few designs it was found that as many as 100000 samples might be needed to be confident in convergence without visual checks.
-Running a large set of models for 100000 samples would be computationally infeasible for SVDGP.

-One way to encourage unimodal posteriors is to put strong priors on the process variance for the discrepancy model that encourage the model to be close to zero.
-The GP implementations used here integrate out the process variance, so this is not accessible.
-It was found that strong prior information for the discrepancy model lengthscales can alleviate multimodality in some but not all cases.
-For these reasons we choose to present an analysis for a single realization from our biased data generating process.
-A single random ensemble of size $M=1058$ is generated for the computer model and $n=10$ simulated field observations are generated with $R_{ball} \in [.25,1.75]$, $C=.25$, and $g=9.8$ with noise $\sigma^2_y=.1^2$.
-The maximum distance is still 25 meters, but $d_y$ is increased to 100 for both the simulations and observations.
+We return to the working example to illustrate calibration with discrepancy.
+Biased observations are generated directly from the unbiased observations in \Cref{sec:unbiased_working_ex}.
+For functional data, defining basis vectors for a discrepancy model is non-trivial, requiring either strong prior knowledge or the use of an extremely flexible basis able to capture a range of discrepancies.
+A flexible basis is often ill-advised unless many field observations are available for informing the discrepancy model.
+When only a small number of observations are available (in this case, $n=5$), we generally recommend defining a simple basis using prior knowledge.
+For this illustrative example, we apply a simple linear discrepancy to the unbiased observations and specify linear basis vectors ($p_\delta=2$) for the discrepancy model.
+Examples of these biased observations are seen in blue in \Cref{fig:ensemble_vis}.

-For each model, 12,500 posterior samples are collected, and 2,500 are discarded as burn-in.
-Posterior density estimates from the remaining 10,000 samples are shown in Fig.~\ref{fig:biased_mcmc}.
-Note that we do not expect either model to recover the true parameter values due to the discrepancy model \citep{loeppky2006computer,calib_bias_tuo}.
-We are not surprised then, that posterior distributions for the two models have slightly different modes.
+Note that we do not expect either model to recover the true parameter values due to the discrepancy model \citep{loeppky2006computer,calib_bias_tuo}. \Cref{fig:biased_mcmc} shows posterior density estimates for a single ensemble design.
+Since FlaGP uses a modular emulator, and SVDGP fits the emulator and discrepancy models jointly, we are not surprised that posterior distributions for the two models are slightly different.